webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Datajack.md

 - Ability/Cost/1
 - Ability/Tier/Low
 - Ability/Pool/Intellect
-- Ability/Categories/TASK
+- Ability/Categories/Task
 ---

 ## Datajack
+>1  Intellect

 With computer access, you jack in instantly and learn a bit more about something you can see.
 You get an asset on a task involving that person or object.
 Action.